coddra/cuilt/README.md

 CONFIG({
     .project = {
-        .name = basename(cwd()), // name of the project and the output executable .source = "src",         // source directory
+        .name = basename(cwd()), // name of the project and the output executable
+                                 // the process will chdir to the containing directory .source = "src",         // source directory
         .bin = "bin",            // output directory
         .test = "test",          // test directory